lord-saumagen/DataObjectExtension/README.md

 ```

 If you are using some other kind of nuget package manager use that manager.
-They often comme with a GUI which simplifies the installation process.
+They often come with a GUI which simplifies the installation process.

 After the installation you have to reference the 'DataObjectExtension' namespace in every class of your project where you intent to use the extension.